 The FDA approves the use of Botox to treat chronic migraine in adults who are age 18 or over.
 Botox is considered an “off-label” treatment if it’s used for children or adolescents.
 This means that a doctor can prescribe it, but insurance companies might not pay for it.

 The primary use of Botox is reducing the appearance of facial wrinkles.
-The amount used to treat wrinkles and other conditions is extremely small to help prevent poisoning from the toxins while creating the desired cosmetic effect.
+The amount used to treat wrinkles and other conditions is extremely small to help prevent poisoning from the toxins while creating the desired botox cosmetic effect.
 It may take two to three, and in rare cases up to five days, after treatment before you begin to see notable results in the mirror.

 People often request the injections in the following areas of the face: